 Naturally, with a product that is derived directly from the cannabis plant, there is quite a bit of fear and questioning as to how CBD differs from marijuana and how CBD reacts with your body.
 The most important difference is that CBD contains less than 0.3% THC, which is the psychoactive ingredient in marijuana.
 Without this mind-altering chemical, you can enjoy all of the benefits of the hemp plant without worrying about “getting high.”
 But how does CBD work within your body?
-We’re still learning about how CBD products work as pain and inflammation reducer, stress and anxiety relievers, and so much more.
+We’re still learning about how CBD products work ache and discomfort reducer, and so much more.
 But what we are able to understand is how CBD reacts with your brain.
 CBD interacts with your brain’s proteins, receptors, and various chemicals.
-These interactions thusly react with your body’s hormones, transmitters, and other cell functions to help regulate your body’s natural functions, such as managing pain, sleep regulation, and much more.
+These interactions thusly react with your body’s hormones, transmitters, and other cell functions to help regulate your body’s natural functions, such as managing discomfort, sleep regulation, and much more.
 Some CBD products are designed to target certain aspects, such as brain memory, sleep aids, and overall focus.

 Cannabinoids are also naturally produced by our bodies, in the endocannabinoid system.
-These cannabinoids help regulate our mood swings, pain levels, overall appetite, and other cognitive functions.
-When you use any form of CBD, our body uses these added CBD supplements for paint management, anxiety and depression reduction, and of course, relaxation which can promote more restful sleep!
+These cannabinoids help regulate our mood swings, discomfort levels, overall appetite, and other cognitive functions.
 As scientists continue to do research on the long-term effects and benefits of CBD, we’ll learn more about how CBD helps our bodies and everyday functions.

 How Is CBD Useful For Sleep?

-If you suffer from anxiety, PTSD, and insomnia, these things may restrict you from getting a restful night’s sleep.
-CBD has been used to not only reduce anxiety, but to help reduce insomnia.
-For those struggling with insomnia caused by chronic pain, CBD can be used to help alleviate said chronic pain.
+If you suffer from overthinking PTSD, and insomnia, these things may restrict you from getting a restful night’s sleep.
+CBD has been used to not only reduce uneasiness, but to help reduce insomnia.
+For those struggling with insomnia caused by chronic discomfort, CBD can be used to help alleviate said discomfort.
 When taken in small quantities, CBD has also been used to promote daytime alertness and reduce sleepiness, thus allowing you to perform your daily activities.
 Once you’re able to function regularly throughout the day without feeling tired and sleepy, you will feel tired at the end of the day and be able to fall asleep normally.